Capital Fund Management S.A. Acquires 199,317 Shares of Welltower Inc. (NYSE:WELL)

 Welltower Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 6th.
-Stockholders of record on Tuesday, February 25th were given a dividend of $0.67 per share.
-This represents a $2.68 annualized dividend and a dividend yield of 1.89%.
-The ex-dividend date was Tuesday, February 25th.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, March 6th.
+Investors of record on Tuesday, February 25th were paid a dividend of $0.67 per share.
+The ex-dividend date of this dividend was Tuesday, February 25th.
+This represents a $2.68 annualized dividend and a yield of 1.89%.
 Welltower’s dividend payout ratio (DPR) is 171.79%.

 Welltower Inc (NYSE:WELL), a real estate investment trust (“REIT”) and S&P 500 company headquartered in Toledo, Ohio, is driving the transformation of health care infrastructure.
 Welltower invests with leading seniors housing operators, post-acute providers and health systems to fund the real estate infrastructure needed to scale innovative care delivery models and improve people’s wellness and overall health care experience.